IceHacks/SurvivCheatInjector/README.md

 # Surviv.io Cheat Injector GitHub Repository
-nevermind, cheat works Kong sucks and surviv is dead
+nevermind, cheat works and Kong is bad at everything